 The Conservative Mennonite Statement of Practice is a companion document to the Conservative Mennonite Statement of Theology.
-While the former may change to reflect the current practice of Conservative Mennonite Conference and its churches, the latter is of a more timeless nature.
+While the former may change to reflect the current practice of CMC and its churches, the latter is of a more timeless nature.
 This statement of practice summarizes many of the principles articulated in the 1963 Mennonite Confession of Faith, the Danvers Statement, the Statement of Homosexuality, and The Church and Civil Government and replaces them as one concise conference statement.
 It is a guideline for the congregation and a mandate for the minister.

 The Executive Board of the Conservative Mennonite Conference implemented the process of formulating this statement in February 2005 by appointing a writing committee comprised of Roger Hazen, James Miller, Ben Shirk, and Max Zook.
 The process was completed in August 2007 when the ministers of the conference adopted the statement as official policy.

 May this statement be helpful to all who seek to live the Christian life.

 The Mission of the Church to the World